rohankumar586/Fashion_Model_Agency_Optimization/README.md

   - One Job Per Model: Restricting models to a single job at a time.
   - Ethnicity Constraints: Matching models with client ethnicity preferences.
   - Age Category Preference: Aligning models with job age requirements.
-- **Sensitivity Analysis**: We evaluated the influence of CO2 emission weights on our model's decision-making process.
+  - Evaluated the influence of CO2 emission weights on our model's decision-making process.

 ## Results and Discussion
 - **Model Performance**: Our model adeptly assigns models to jobs, maintaining a balance between agency profit and model compensation, while adhering to CO2 emission restrictions.